bbsaint590/Laravel-to-do-manager/README.md

 ## Description

-This To-Do Manager app is a Laravel project that fetches and displays information about various personal tasks (each linked to a category type) from a MySQL database.
+This To-Do Manager app is a Laravel project that displays information about various personal tasks (each linked to a category type) from a MySQL database.
 You can view a list of To-Do's which can be filtered by complete or incomplete.
 Each task can also be viewed indiviudally.

 ## Getting Started